fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/autocomplete/accounts/AllocationTransferAgencyId.md

 ## Allocation Transfer Agency Id [/api/v2/autocomplete/accounts/ata/]

-Returns lists of possible ATAs matching the search string and narrowed down by the given component filters.
+Returns lists of possible ATAs narrowed down by the given component filters.
+Performs a partial search on `ata` and an exact search on the rest of the filters.

 ## POST
 + Request